top of page

 Export Antenna Pattern to MSI file

-To save the file, select the desired format in the Export menu, then fill in the header fields corresponding to this format.
+To save an antenna pattern file in Antenna Pattern Editor, you can select the desired format in the Export menu, then fill in the header fields corresponding to this format.
 Information for each field appears when you hover over the icon next to the corresponding field.
-The user usually determines the completeness of the header by himself.
-In radio planning tools often used only the antenna pattern from the file.
-The heading is rarely used.
-To save the file, click the Save button.
+The user usually determines the completeness of the header by themselves.
+In radio planning tools, often only the antenna pattern from the file is used, and the heading is rarely used.
+To save the file, you can click the Save button.

-Please note, if the software is not activated after trial period, you can export antenna patterns to the Radio Mobile V3 (*.ant) format only.
+Please note that if the software is not activated after the trial period, you can only export antenna patterns to the Radio Mobile V3 (*.ant) format.

 Batch Conversion of Antenna Pattern Files Between Different Formats

-In the Batch Conversion menu, a set of files is converted between different formats.
-To perform the conversion, select the source and the output folders, as well as the format in which you want to convert.
-To convert, click the Convert all files in the folder button.
+Antenna Pattern Editor has a Batch Conversion menu that allows you to convert a set of antenna pattern files between different formats.
+To perform the conversion, you can select the source and output folders, as well as the format in which you want to convert the files.
+Then, you can click the Convert all files in the folder button to start the conversion process.
+This allows you to easily convert multiple antenna pattern files between different formats at once.

 Antenna Pattern Editor 45.png